 - The third year is comprised largely of the core clinical clerkships, including Pediatrics, Ob/Gyn, Family Medicine and Surgery.

 - The fourth year includes a small number of required advanced clinical experiences and a larger number of clinical electives.
 Fourth year students design their own curriculum in consultation with their specialty-specific advisors, working within flexible guidelines established by the faculty.
 Standardized patient exercises are utilized throughout the 4 years of the medical school, in order to supplement live patient experience with structured clinical skills training.

 - The clinical training at BUSM is based primarily at Boston Medical Center (BMC), our principle teaching hospital.
 BMC is a large, full service institution, providing primary, secondary, and tertiary care in more than 70 specialties.
 It’s Emergency and Trauma Center is the region’s busiest.
 During 2010, BMC provided more than 30,000 hospital admissions, 132,000 emergency department visits, 22,000 ambulatory surgical procedures, 845,000 ambulatory patient care visits, and 170,000 interpreter interactions.

-- In recent years, the USMLE Step I pass rate among first-time takers at BUSM has been 92-99%, and mean scores are consistently above the national average.
-Step II scores have been rising in the last 3 years, during the time in which the new, integrated curriculum has been the model for foundational science instruction.
+- In recent years, the USMLE Step I pass rate among first-time takers at BUSM has been 92-99%.
+Step II performance has been rising in the last 3 years, during the time in which the new, integrated curriculum has been the model for foundational science instruction.
 The Step 2 scores are typically higher, with pass rates in the 99-100% range for first-time takers.